jmat23/self-driving-car/README.md

-Self Driving Car Simulation using JavaScript.
+### Self Driving Car Simulation using JavaScript.
-Followed tutorial by freeCodeCamp.
+Inspired by FreeCodeCamp with some changes to some parameters and visuals.